 157 Alexander St., Downtown Eastside

-Self-described as a "modern tavern", bar owners Raya Audet and Nigel Springthorpe believe beer is just as versatile as wine and deserves the same, almost reverential treatment.
+Self-described as a "modern tavern", bar owners Raya Audet and Nigel Springthorpe believe beer is just as versatile as wine and deserves the same, reverential treatment.
 The Alibi Room’s taps rotate on a regular basis, and include their own exclusively made brews, all served out of their heritage building space.
 The bar itself is huge with communal tables and minimal fuss, perfect for striking up a conversation with the beer-enthusiastic crowd that packs out the place night after night.
 Cocktails, wine, and small bar snacks are also available for the pint averse.

 350 Carrall St., Downtown Eastside

 PiDGiN is a self-described Asian-French restaurant, but it’s the cocktails you should really show up for.
 As with many restaurants and bars in the city, PiDGiN’s fusion cuisine and eclectic drink menu is an ode the immigrant fabric of the city.
 There’s a thoughtful wine list, but given that there's an in-house sake sommelier, ordering a few shots—accompanied by some excellent snacks—is the way to go.
 The interior is an example of Asian restraint, super minimalist with wood acting as the main medium.